-From Oct 9, 2020, traffic will be allowed to overfly Israel and Jordan for the first time.
-This new agreement will significantly shorten the flight time for Israeli flights bound for the Far East as they can now go direct via Jordan/Saudi, rather than having to route up through Turkey and then across Iran.
+From Oct 9, 2020, Israel and Jordan started allowing international flights to overfly their airspace.
+This new option significantly shortens the flight time for Israeli flights bound for the Far East as they can now go direct via Jordan/Saudi, rather than having to route up through Turkey and then across Iran.

-It will also shorten the flight times for aircraft routing between the Middle East and Europe.
-On average, they reckon the new routes will save around 70-100nm and they forecast up to 200 flights a day to benefit from the new routing.
+It also shortens the flight times for aircraft routing between the Middle East and Europe.
+On average, they reckon the new routes save around 70-100nm and they forecast up to 200 flights a day to benefit from the new routing.

-As per the current plan, overflights will only be allowed at night on weekdays, and then all weekend from Thursday nights through to Sunday mornings.
+As per the current plan, overflights are only allowed at night on weekdays, and then all weekend from Thursday nights through to Sunday mornings.
 But who knows, if all goes well and there are no issues, this could get extended at some point in the future.

 Eurocontrol have published this doc which basically tells you everything you need to know about the new policy.
 The full details are found in the link, but remember point RALNA (3155557N 0353233E) because this is the new point published in Israel airspace that flights will now route via.

-Israel’s LLLL/Tel Aviv FIR and Jordan’s OJAC/Amman FIR will be available for overflights and flights between the two countries on the following days/times:
+Israel’s LLLL/Tel Aviv FIR and Jordan’s OJAC/Amman FIR are now available for overflights and flights between the two countries on the following days/times:

 SUN 21:00 – MON 04:00